audhiaprilliant/audhiaprilliant.github.io/_posts/2020-05-09-compfest-ui-dsa-2019.md

    - divisi : the division where the employee works at TokoLapak
    - umur : employee age

-<p>For the questions and also answers (Python and R language), you can directly head over to <a href="https://github.com/audhiaprilliant/data-science-academy-2019">Github repository</a>!</p>
+<p>For the questions and also answers (Python and R language), you can directly head over to my <a href="https://github.com/audhiaprilliant/data-science-academy-2019">Github repository</a>!</p>

 ### Sources
 <a target="_blank" href="https://compfest.id/" class="btn btn-danger">COMPFEST UI</a>